Share:

 Meteorological Data

-Meteorological data files for AERMOD applications have been processed by South Coast AQMD staff and are available on our website.
-Modeling for criteria pollutants and HRA’s should use the most recently available and meteorologically-appropriate 5-year data set, as is required for AERMOD applications by U.S. EPA’s Appendix W, Section 8.4.
+Meteorological data files for AERMOD have been processed by South Coast AQMD staff and are available at https://www.aqmd.gov/assets/aermet/AERMET_files_And_HRA_Tool.html Link to external website..
+Modeling for criteria pollutants and HRA’s in AERMOD should use the most recently available and meteorologically-appropriate 5-year data set, as is required by U.S. EPA’s Appendix W, Section 8.4.
 Considerations for choosing a meteorological station includes the source’s meteorological conditions (such as prevailing winds, mixing heights, etc.), terrain, surrounding land use and surface characteristics, and proximity.
 This means that the closest meteorological station to the source under review is not always the most representative meteorologically.
 Modeling protocols and reports should include the technical justification on the most meteorologically-appropriate station for your source.
 Technical justification includes comparisons of the surrounding land use, surface characteristics (such as surface roughness), wind roses, significant terrain features, etc.

 Surface Characteristics